mohandere/wp-fastclick/readme.txt

-=== Starter Plugin ===
+=== Wp FastClick ===
-Contributors:
+Contributors: deremohan
-Donate link:
-Tags:
+Tags: fastclick, touch, mobile
 Requires at least: 4.0.0
-Tested up to: 4.0.0
+Tested up to: 4.6.1
-Stable tag: 1.0.0
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Hey there!
-I'm your new starter plugin.
+Wp FastClick plugin remove click delays on browsers with touch UIs.

 == Description ==

-Hey there!
-I'm your new starter plugin.

-Looking for a helping hand?
-[View plugin documentation](http://domain.com/).
+Why does the delay exist?

+According to Google:

+...mobile browsers will wait approximately 300ms from the time that you tap the button to fire the click event.
+The reason for this is that the browser is waiting to see if you are actually performing a double tap.

+The aim is to make your application/website feel less laggy and more responsive while avoiding any interference with your current logic.

 == Usage ==

-Place some text here, explaining how to use this plugin.
-Keep it clear and easy to read (short sentences).
+Just activate plugin and see results on touch devices.

 == Installation ==

-Installing "Starter Plugin" can be done either by searching for "Starter Plugin" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:
+Installing \"Wp FastClick\" can be done either by searching for \"Wp FastClick\" via the \"Plugins > Add New\" screen in your WordPress dashboard, or by using the following steps:

 1. Download the plugin via WordPress.org.
-1. Upload the ZIP file through the "Plugins > Add New > Upload" screen in your WordPress dashboard.
+1. Upload the ZIP file through the \"Plugins > Add New > Upload\" screen in your WordPress dashboard.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the \'Plugins\' menu in WordPress
 1. Visit the settings screen and configure, as desired.

-== Frequently Asked Questions ==
+== Screenshots ==
+1. Touch devices

 = How do I contribute? =

 We encourage everyone to contribute their ideas, thoughts and code snippets.
-This can be done by forking the [repository over at GitHub](http://github.com/mattyza/starter-plugin/).
+This can be done by forking the [repository over at GitHub](https://github.com/mohandere/wp-fastclick).

-== Screenshots ==

-1. The settings screen.

-== Upgrade Notice ==
+== Changelog ==
 = 1.0.0 =
-* XXXX-XX-XX
 * Initial release.
-Woo!

-== Changelog ==
+== Upgrade Notice ==
 = 1.0.0 =
-* XXXX-XX-XX
 * Initial release.
-Woo!